Watching new plants emerge from seeds is joy.

 Starting seeds in soil is a tricky business.
 If the growing medium is too wet or not sterile, disease can strike.
 If it is too heavy or sticky, fine new roots won't be able to push through it.

-We replace the soil with "Rockwool Grow Cubes" - a new and unique way to nurture seeds into seedlings.
-Rockwool Grow Cubes are are a sterile, inert growing medium that resists disease and provides an even balance of air and water for new growth.
+We replace soil with "Rockwool Grow Cubes" - a new and unique way to nurture seeds into seedlings.
+Rockwool Grow Cubes are a sterile growing medium that resists disease and provides the exact balance of air and water that seeds need to sprout.

 1. Soak Rockwool Grow Cubes in clear water until they're saturated - about 10-15 minutes.

 Position cubes in a watertight tray for planting.
-Any type of watertight tray or saucer will work.
+Any type of tray or saucer will work.